At the Project:

 air, a movable, flexible, and not very supportive medium.
 And once airborne an animal must be able to both power and control its movement.
 Many animals can glide, but of all the animals that have ever lived on earth only insects, pterosaurs, birds, and bats have developed the ability to truly fly, evidence of flight's difficulty.
 And to achieve something this hard the bodies and metabolisms of these groups had to undergo The most obvious adaptations for powered flight are wings.

-- Powered flight requires wings of some kind, flat surfaces that can be pushed against air, providing upward lift, forward thrust, and continuous control of
+- Powered flight requires wings of some kind, flattened surfaces that can be pushed against air, providing upward lift, forward thrust, and continuous control

 - Beginning with the same basic ancestral forelimb bones pterosaurs, bats, and